jacobwojoski/dice-stats/README.md

 ```
 ## Usage
 ### PLAYER ICONS
-- If **Use Other Access Buttons** is enabled the buttons are removed from the player list and are instead added to the SCENE Controls.
+- Must be on a scene to see the die button.
+Pressing the die button allows the user to open global stats or specific player stats
     - ![Icon Img](https://i.imgur.com/y0IwT0b.png) ![Icon Img 2](https://i.imgur.com/cXyQ1AV.png)
     - Icons for Global and Compare buttons are hard coded and cant be changed
     - The default value is the d20 icon but users can change the players Icons from the D-20 to anything on the font awesome icon website under the free section